-We are reviewing international applications as normal and we’re here to support you in any way we can.
-You’ll find answers to frequently asked questions from international and European students on this page.
+We’re here to support you with your application.
+You’ll find answers to frequently asked questions from international students and their families on this page.

-You’ll find step-by-step advice for applying to the University and following up on your offer on our website:
+You’ll find step-by-step advice for applying to the University on our website:

 FAQs about applications

-For undergraduate courses you’ll need to apply through UCAS.
+- For undergraduate courses, unless you are applying to NTU only, you’ll need to apply online through UCAS.

-For postgraduate courses you’ll need to apply through our applicant portal.
+- For postgraduate courses you’ll need to apply online through the NTU Applicant Portal.